 Our inbuilt conscience can be seared of course as our pride mixes with our life experiences but deep down we all can recognise BS.
 Most of us know that politicians politick, the same as dogs bark, and fish swim.
 We all know (or should know) that there are vested interests out there actively deceiving us for various reasons.
 The braver of us actively dig these BS artists out.
 Only the bravest speak it.

-As a licensed Private Investigative blogger, I have completed several decades of research into many subjects, people, situations and circumstances.
+As a based Private Investigative blogger, I have completed several decades of research into many subjects, people, situations and circumstances.
 It is my findings that:

 - Most people know that ‘things are wrong’ out there.
 They know that vested interests are actively lying to them, but they don’t know to what extent or exactly about what.
 Most have not done the research and thus they rely on people like me for their take on conspiracy details.